Sapienza (Hitman): Characters

 Some of the story threads designed to eliminate Caruso often lean upon his relationship with his late mother, or his mental health issues.
 Elverdam noted that feedback from many players of Sapienza indicate that they did not necessarily feel comfortable killing Caruso because of his humanizing qualities.
 He states that Caruso's sincere connection to his mother and his backstory as a victim of bullying made him more interesting and complex and this moral ambiguity made the character a "deeper target" compared to what they had done before.
 Ultimately Elverdam believes this produced a better outcome than if his characterization had remained as a typical gangster leader.

-Story threads in Sapienza also allowed the team to add layers and subtlety to Agent 47's personality.
-Elverdam cited as an example a scene where Agent 47, disguised as the psychiatrist Dr. Lafayette, reassures a member of Caruso's household by saying “I’m the best”, which is meant to be a double meaning that references his true purpose.
-He describes the moment as "downplayed" yet "pretty powerful" and an example of how the "Opportunities" in the game allow the team to write meaningful banter for 47, where he could be "talking to the different targets or sometimes just introducing himself".
-The "Opportunities" are a collaboration between writers and designers, and a way for the team to push the power fantasy of the Hitman experience through the player's manipulation of 47's quarry.
-For example, Elverdam cites 47's wait for Caruso's arrival while in the guise of Dr. Lafayette as a "chessmaster" moment, in that the character is seemingly one step ahead of his targets.